ehgus8/Vanilla-MCTS/README.md

 # Vanilla-MCTS
-This is a MCTS implementaion for two-player board games.<br>
+This is a Monte Carlo Tree Search(MCTS) implementaion for two-player board games.<br>
-It aims to simplify MCTS code for anyone to understand easily.
+It aims to simplify MCTS code for anyone to understand and use easily.

 ## Installation